Adrien-Courses/R5D11-website-quartz/content/philosophie_agile/pourquoi/problemes.md

 >  Il s’agit d’accepter une réalité et de comprendre que dans le développement logiciel tout
 >  n’est pas prévisible.

+> Sur les besoins : **We do not assume that we, or our customers, can fully understand all the requirements**, or that anyone can possibly understand them all up front. [^1]

+> Sur les solutions : We do not assume that we can develop new, state-of-the-art, unproven, innovative, and risk-laden software projects on a fixed-functionality and fixed-schedule basis.
+Indeed, we assume that we cannot.
+Instead, **we assume that we can deliver the most important features to our customer earlier**, rather than later, than the customer might have expected.
+In so doing, we can get immediate feedback on whether we are building the right solution. [^1]

 Chaque projet est une nouvelle expérience où il est très difficile de se mettre d’accord une fois pour toutes avec le client.
 En acceptant l’incertitude, on accepte également l’idée du changement :